hukl/hostmux/README.md

        Its arguments are as follows:

        -s      Specify a name for the tmux session.
-It defaults to ‘hostmux’ which means that you can have only one hostmux session at a time if you don't specify unique names for your sessions
+It defaults to 'hostmux' which means that you can have only one hostmux session at a time if you don't specify unique names for your sessions

        -l      Specify a valid tmux layout e.g. even-horizontal, tiled, etc.
-               It defaults to ‘even-vertical’
+               It defaults to

        -x      Close the pane and/or session automatically when the ssh session exits successfully

-       -p      Identify panes by setting the pane title to the ssh hostname (tmux >= 2.3)
+       -p      Identify panes by setting the pane title to the ssh hostname (tmux >= 2.3), may not work if the remote host does $PS1 magic like setting the terminal title, in that case use -P

-       -P      Identify panes by setting the prompt PS1 to "[<hostname>]$ ", use as last resort if -p doesn't work (e.g. funny PS1 settings on the ssh host mess up PS1 and the pane title)
+       -P      Identify panes by setting the remote prompt $PS1 to "[<hostname>]$ " after login

        -S      Synchronize panes, i.e. type commands simultaneously in all panes